agriculturegovau/agds-next/.changeset/shy-vans-tell.md

 '@ag.ds-next/yourgov': minor
 ---

-date-picker: Allow date ISO strings.
+date-picker: Internally support and transform ISO date strings when set as `value`.
-date-range-picker: Allow date ISO strings.
+date-range-picker:  Internally support and transform ISO date strings when set as `value`.
-yourgov: Handle date ISO strings in state.
+yourgov: Handle ISO date strings in state.